pudly/schmopera-hugo/content/articles/schoenbergbach-other-unlikely-pairs-atg-theatre-heads-to-tiff.md

 ---
-title: "Schoenberg/Bach & other unlikely pairs: AtG Theatre heads to TIFF"
+title: "Schoenberg/Bach &amp; other unlikely pairs: AtG Theatre heads to TIFF"
 ---

 The Toronto International Film Festival (TIFF) is best known for its star-studded galas and premieres that take over the city every September; yet it actually does some amazing programming all year round.
 They present both classic works and those that may be relatively unknown to those who are not serious cinephiles.